lekhnatholi/musicgpt-clone/README.md

 # MusicGPT Clone

 A Next.js + Tailwind CSS app for creating and exploring AI-generated music, with Text-to-Speech and voice selection features.
-Fully containerized with Docker and uses Sequelize + PostgreSQL for backend data.
+Uses PostgreSQL for backend data and supportsDocker-based development.

 ---